-Unit Course Content Class hours 1 Growth Measurement 10013 1 1.
-Serial dilution technique for viable cell counts (spread plate and pour plate) 10 Techniques of enumeration of microorganisms: Improved Neubauer counting chamber; Miles and Misra technique 3.
+Unit Course Content Class hours 1 Growth Measurement 10 - 1.
+Serial dilution technique for viable cell counts (spread plate and pour plate) 2.
+Techniques of enumeration of microorganisms: Improved Neubauer counting chamber; Miles and Misra technique 3.
 Study and plot the growth curve of E. coli by tubidiometric and standard plate count.
-Study and plot the growth carve of E. coli by distance and standard plate count.
-Effect of oxygen and pH on growth of E. coli.
+4. Effect of oxygen and pH on growth of E. coli .
 Antimicrobial sensitivity test of microorganisms (qualitative) 5.
 Actions of antiseptics, disinfectants, and photo-reactivation and anti-metabolites 6.
-Demonstration of the thermal death time and decimal reduction time of E. coli 2 Cell Biology 10 - 1.
+Demonstration of the thermal death time and decimal reduction time of E. coli 2 Cell Biology 10 1.
 Study a representative plant and animal cell by microscopy 2.
 Study of different stages of Meiosis and Mitosis by permanent slides.
 3. Study of the structure of cell organelles through electron micrographs.
 4. Identification and study of cancer cells by photomicrographs.
-5. Cytochemical staining of DNA - Feulgen; 3 Environmental Microbiology 10 • 1.
+5. Cytochemical staining of DNA - Feulgen; 3 Environmental Microbiology 10 C 1.
 Determination of environmental influence on microbial growth 2.
 Analysis of soil- pH, moisture content, water holding capacity 3.
 Assessment of microbiological quality of natural water.
 4. Determination of BOD/COD of waste water sample.
-5. Demonstration of sewage treatment 4 Metabolic Activities of Microorganisms 10 1.
-Hydrolysis of biopolymers such as starch, lipid, casein and gelatine 2.
-Carbohydrate fermentation 3.
-MIU, KIA and IMViC tests 4.
-Nitrate reduction, oxidise, catalase and litmus milk reaction tests 5.
-Antimicrobial sensitivity test (qualitative) 6.
-Demonstration of anaerobic culture techniques 5 Basic Microbial Genetics 10 1.
-Demonstration of different types of DNA & RNA using micrograph and model 2.
-Demonstration of semi-conservative replication of DNA using micrograph 3.
-Detection of genetic material by staining 4.
-Isolation of genomic and plasmid DNA from E. coli 5.
+5. Demonstration of sewage treatment 4 Metabolic Activities of Microorganisms 10 - 1.
+Hydrolysis of biopolymers such as starch, lipid, casein and gelatine

+2 Carbohydrate fermentation

+3. •

+4.

+- Antimicrobial sensitivity test (qualitative)

+Demonstration of anaerobic culture techniques

+5 sic Microbial Genetics 10

+3 Demonstration of different types of DNA & RNA using micrograph and model

+Demonstration of semi-conservative replication of DNA using micrograph

+3.

+4. Isolation of genomic and plasmid DNA from E. coli

 Resolution and visualization of DNA by Agarose Gel Electrophoresis

-6. Protoplast fusion test 7.
-Test for enzyme induction 6 Medical Microbiology 10 - 1.
-Collection, transportation and microscopic examination of clinical samples.
-2. Identification of infections of ear, nose, throat, skin and urogenital tract by swab test 3.
-Culture sensitivity test for isolated pathogenic microbes by disc diffusion method 4.
-Identification of human staphylococcal and streptococcal pathogens 5.
-Urine analysis (physical, chemical and microbiological) 6.
-Microscopic study of parasites 7 Microbiology of Food 10 - 1.
-Isolation of spoilage microorganisms from fresh foods 2.
-Isolation and determination of microbes from fruit juices 3.
-Isolation of spoilage microorganisms from processed food 4.
-MBRT and APT of milk samples and their standard plate count 5.
-Test for the efficacy of food preservatives 6.
-Visits to food industries 8 Microbial Enzymes 10 1.
-Isolation of cellulolytic, proteolytic, lipolytic and amylolytic microbes from different sources.
-2. Determination of enzyme activity (cellulase, lipase, amylase, proteases and nucleases) 3.
-Determination of kinetic properties of an enzyme 4.
-Determination of activators and inhibitors of enzymes 5.
-Determination of molecule weight and substrate specificity of enzyme
+Protoplast fusion test

+Test for enzyme induction

+6 Me dical Microbiology 10

+1. Collection, transportation and microscopic examination of clinical samples.

+2. Identification of infections of ear, nose, throat, skin and urogenital tract by swab test

+3. Culture sensitivity test for isolated pathogenic microbes by disc diffusion method

+4. Identification of human staphylococcal and streptococcal pathogens

+5. Urine analysis (physical, chemical and microbiological)

+6. Microscopic study of parasites

+7 crobiology of Food 10

+Isolation of spoilage microorganisms from fresh foods

+2. 5

+3.

+4.

+5. Test for the efficacy of food preservatives Visits to food industries

+0 crobial Enzymes 10

+8 Isolation of cellulolytic, proteolytic, lipolytic and amylolytic microbes from different 10

+1. sources.

+2 Determination of enzyme activity (cellulase, lipase, amylase, proteases and nucleases)

+3.

+4.

+5. •

+2 commuted of molecule weight and substitute specificity of emigrate